 Dylan's in-progress book manuscript, Yuppies: Wall Street and the Remaking of New York (under contract with Harvard University Press), reveals how the emergence of a new highly-educated class—young urban professionals, or “yuppies”—transformed New York City, fostered new forms of work, leisure, and politics, and, ultimately, helped to produce our current age of inequality.
 In the 1980s, the growth of the financial and professional sectors transformed the way that white-collar Americans worked.
 It also visited dire consequences on cities like New York.
 Yuppies, he argues, became the shock troops for the financialization of American life.

 Dylan's dissertation was awarded the 2021 Herman E. Krooss Prize for Best Dissertation in Business History from the Business History Conference.
 His dissertation research also received the Raymond A. Mohl Award from the Urban History Association.
 In 2019-20, he was a National Fellow at the Jefferson Scholars Foundation at the University of Virginia.
-Dylan's research has also been supported by an Albert J. Beveridge Grant from the American Historical Association and by the Graduate Fund for Excellence at Temple University.
+Dylan's research has also been supported by grants from the American Historical Association and the Graduate Fund for Excellence at Temple University.

 Dylan's writing has been published in the Journal of American History, Journal of Urban History, The Washington Post, Gastronomica: The Journal of Critical Food Studies, Utne Reader, the Encyclopedia of Greater Philadelphia, Gotham, and Public Seminar.
 A complete list of his publications and presentations can be found on his CV.